-Engines and machines, which do not comply, are prohibited.
+Engines, rider's equipment, and machines which do not comply, are prohibited.

-Furthermore, if a machine is not in compliance with the current regulations after any heat, the Rider may be disqualified from that heat.
+Furthermore, if a machine is not in compliance with the current regulations after any heat, the rider may be disqualified from that heat.

-In all FIM Championship meetings, the cylinder capacity and carburettor- choke size of all engines of all machines, employed by any Rider may be verified immediately after the last heat.
+In all FIM Championship meetings, the cylinder capacity and carburettor- choke size of all engines of all machines, employed by any rider, may be verified immediately after the last heat.